Charles Salatka: Retirement and legacy

 In May 2003, the Archdiocese of Oklahoma settled a sexual abuse lawsuit that was filed in 1999.
 The plaintiff Casey Johnson claimed that he was sexually molested three times as a minor during the 1990s by James Rapp, a priest at Assumption Parish in Duncan, Oklahoma.
 Rapp had been accused of sexually abusing children at a Catholic junior high school in Jackson, Michigan in the 1980s.
-After over eight months of treatment, Salatka approved his transfer to the Archdiocese of Oklahoma, where he abuse Johnson.
+After over eight months of treatment, Salatka approved his transfer to the Archdiocese of Oklahoma, where he abused Johnson.
 Rapp was convicted of child sexual abuse in 1999 and sentenced to 40 years in state prison.